-It is possible.
-A talent agency may be eligible to apply if 70% of its operations is managing, booking or representing performers who appear primarily at live venues.
+Yes.
+A talent agency is eligible to apply if 70% of its operations is managing, booking or representing performers who appear primarily at live venues.
 If it is less than 70%, it is not eligible to apply for an SVOG.